 The Peabody Historical Society & Museum allows personal and commercial photography on the grounds of the Felton-Smith Historical Site to Peabody residents only.
 Please call 978-531-0805 to request permission.
 Photography is restricted to Monday through Wednesday.
-Access may be denied if special events are taking place.
+Access will be denied if special events are taking place.

 Weddings